 - 1. Develop a professional code of ethics and conduct to be used in professional situations. - 2.
 Identify the requirements and steps needed to create a registered business entity. - 3.
-List all costs associated with creating a new design business entity and the expenses required to run it. - 4.
-Summarize basic financial transactions and expenses pertaining to the running of a design business including: basic expenses, budget, cash flow, invoicing, bookkeeping, taxes and various legal documents associated with business. - 5.
-Formulate a process to accurately cost a graphic design project, establish a suitable fee structure and provide accurate quotes by identifying an accurate value for time and skill. - 6.
-Develop and Refine presenting oneself to clients or as in an interview.. - 7.
+Develop a personal brand identity and accompanying self-promotional materials. - 4.
+List all costs associated with creating a new design business entity and the expenses required to run it. - 5.
+Summarize basic financial transactions and expenses pertaining to the running of a design business including: basic expenses, budget, cash flow, invoicing, bookkeeping, taxes and various legal documents associated with business. - 6.
+Formulate a process to accurately cost a graphic design project, establish a suitable fee structure and provide accurate quotes by identifying an accurate value for time and skill. - 7.
+Develop and Refine presenting oneself to clients or as in an interview. - 8.
+Examine professional relationships common in the graphic design field while developing the personal and interpersonal skills needed to function as an employee or as an independent business entity.. - 9.
 Design and produce a printed portfolio.